Wrongful death occurs when someone’s negligence or bad intent causes the death of another.

 - Wrongful death differs from murder to the extent that in a murder trial, guilt must be proved “beyond a reasonable doubt”, while in a wrongful death suit, only fault by a “preponderance of the evidence” is required, a lower standard of proof.

-- Civil courts hear wrongful death suits, verses criminal courts for murder cases.
-Because of this and depending on the circumstances, the statute of limitations can vary, so it is best to consult a wrongful death attorney as soon as possible after the incident has occurred.
+Civil courts hear wrongful death suits, verses criminal courts for murder cases.
+Because of this and depending on the circumstances, the statute of limitations can vary, so it is best to consult a wrongful death lawyer or attorney as soon as possible after the incident has occurred.

 - An experienced wrongful death lawyer will be able to guide you as to which parties you can sue for compensation.
 Compensation can take the form of medical and funeral expenses, loss of income, and survivor benefits.